medleyjs/medley/docs/Medley.md

 This can be useful to protect against [DoS attacks](https://www.owasp.org/index.php/Regular_expression_Denial_of_Service_-_ReDoS) for routes with regex parameters.

-*If the maximum length limit is reached, the not-found handler will be invoked.*
+*If the maximum length limit is reached, the request will not match the route.*

 ### `onStreamError`